Wildlife & Animals – Ol Pejeta

 The Sweetwaters Chimpanzee Sanctuary is a refuge for chimpanzees rescued from the black market.
 It is the only place to see these charismatic apes in Kenya.

-The endangered species enclosure is home to the only three remaining northern white rhinos in the world.
+The endangered species enclosure is home to the only two remaining northern white rhinos in the world.
 The animals were moved to Ol Pejeta from a zoo in the Czech Republic in 2009.
 Visitors can learn of efforts to bring this subspecies back from the brink of extinction.